MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 Events for encrypted message portal schema are triggered when when Purview Message Encryption detects an encrypted email message is accessed through the portal by an external recipient.
 The mail may have been encrypted manually with a sensitivity label or an RMS template, or automatically by a transport rule, a Data Loss Prevention policy, or an auto-labeling policy.

 The intent of this audit schema is to represent the sum of all portal activity that involves accessing the encrypted mail by external recipients.
 In other words, there should be a recorded audit activity for a recipient that attempts to sign in to the portal and any activities related to accessing the encrypted mail.
 This includes mail sent to or from users in the organization when the mail has encryption applied to it, regardless of when or how the encryption was applied.
-For more information, see, [Learn about encrypted message portal logs](/microsoft-365/compliance/ome-message-access-logs).
+For more information, see [Learn about encrypted message portal logs](/microsoft-365/compliance/ome-message-access-logs).

 |**Parameters**|**Type**|**Mandatory?**|**Description**|
 |:-----|:-----|:-----|:-----|